 Samsung Galaxy Watch 8 Classic vs. Galaxy Watch Ultra: Which one should you pick?

-Galaxy Watch 6 Classic fans are in for a treat this year as Samsung is finally expected to launch a successor with the Galaxy Watch 8 Classic.
-After skipping the Classic model with the Watch 7 series, the upcoming Watch 8 Classic is expected to resemble a blend of the standard model and the 2024 Galaxy Watch Ultra, based on leaked renders.
-This also means it might just compete with the Watch Ultra in terms of battery life and maybe pricing.
+Galaxy Watch 6 Classic fans are in for a treat this year as Samsung has finally launched the much-awaited Galaxy Watch 8 Classic.
+After skipping the Classic model with the Watch 7 series, the new Watch 8 Classic sports a new design with a blend of the standard model and the Galaxy Watch Ultra.

 Samsung Galaxy Watch 8 Classic vs. Galaxy Watch Ultra: Design and display